hi-rustin/hi-rustin.rs/_posts/2024-02-01-pre-RFC-cargo-information.md

 2. What dependency fields might be relevant to indicate?

+    Proposal:

-    Proposal: From @epage: Dependencies are mostly an implementation detail (except public) but people sometimes care, so I figure that holding off on private dependencies to --verbose might buy us more space.
+    - From @epage: Dependencies are mostly an implementation detail (except public) but people sometimes care, so I figure that holding off on private dependencies to --verbose might buy us more space.
+    - From @hi-rustin: How about we show all the dependencies and only show the dev-dependencies and build-dependencies for a --verbose.
+I guess checking its dependencies before you use it in your project would always be considered.

 3. How should we render features?